Reaperv115/Injured-Soldiers/README.txt

-press z to zoom in, x to zoom out press j and k to change the direction of the directional light press v and b to change the position of the point light press t and y to change the position of the spot light
+press z to zoom out, x to zoom in press j and k to change the direction of the directional light press v and b to change the position of the point light press t and y to change the position of the spot light